apsocarras/city-crime/README.md

 # Install required packages
 pip install -r requirements.txt
 ```

+Next, download the datasets to the appropriate subdirectories (`./data/chicago/` and `./data/denver/`).

 Lastly, add the following block to your `.dbt/profiles.yml` file in your home directory:
 ```yaml
 city_dbt: